keita-dc/FlatironProject5/README.md

 ## Context

 The people in the United States are not well united when it comes to politics.
 While having different opinions and expressing their ideas are important foundations of democracy, a widening social cleavage may undermine the functionalities of the government and communities.
 The presidential election in 2016 provided a clear picture of where bipartisanship of the nation stands today, and led to a lot of intriguing discussions.
-In this project, we try to figure out how the social profiles of the population contributed to the voting results at the 2016 presidential election.
+In this project, we tried to figure out how the social profiles of the population contributed to the voting results at the 2016 presidential election.
+In the end, we found that the division of profiles between counties that voted for Mr. Trump and those supported Mrs. Clinton was so substantial that any models could tell the difference clearly.
+Major determinant factors are represented by racial proportion of the population and urban/rural division.

 ## Contributors
 Dmitry Mikhaylov and Keita Miyaki